tweag/python-monorepo-example/content/blog/2020-11-29-haskell-dark-arts-part-i/index.md

 Should you use `importHidden`?
 Most likely no, since patching the desired dependencies is always simpler and more robust.
-Nevertheless, it's a fun exercise, and we hope this post serves as a peek into how GHC works under the hood :)
+Nevertheless, it's a fun exercise, and I hope this post serves as a peek into how GHC works under the hood :)

 [rae-video]: https://www.youtube.com/watch?v=Z6z3Bnnh_iY